Kim Kardashian’s Sexy Salad Making Video Drives Her Fans Wild

 A video posted by Kim Kardashian Snapchats (@kimksnapchats) on

 The Keeping Up With The Kardashians star certainly came a long way in 29 years.
-From cute photos of a child standing near L.A. landmarks, to showing us a video of Kim Kardashian’s sexy salad making technique, her claim to fame might have changed considerably over the years – but she was already on her way to being a star at only 8-years-old.
+From cute photos of a child standing near L.A. landmarks, to showing us a video of Kim Kardashian’s sexy salad making technique, her claim to fame might have changed considerably over the years – but she was already on her way to being a star at only eight-years-old.

 [Featured Image by Rick Diamond/Getty Images]